seva100/optic-nerve-cnn/README.md

 of U-Net convolutional neural network*, Pattern Recognition and Image Analysis 27 (2017), no. 3, 618–624.
 2. Sevastopolsky, Artem. *Optic Disc and Cup Segmentation Methods for Glaucoma Detection with Modification of U-Net Convolutional Neural Network.* arXiv preprint arXiv:1704.00979 (2017).

-Built with Python 2.7 and Keras.
+Built with Python 3.7, Keras 2.3.1 with TensorFlow backend 2.0.0.

 See *scripts* folder for notebooks for training with clarification of usage.
 HDF5 datasets can be recreated with *scripts/Organize datasets.ipynb* notebook or downloaded from [this url](https://drive.google.com/drive/folders/13g62bhqN1JHJ2fky2Xy5avLbZ2YLMdwB?usp=sharing).

 *models_weights* folder contains pre-trained models.